wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

     `mysql -u <USERNAME> -p <PASSWORD>`

+5. Create a new database named `use errorstoredb;` by issuing the following command in the MySQL console.

+    ``mysql> create database errorstoredb;``

-5. To switch to the new database, issue the following command.
+6. To switch to the new database, issue the following command.

     `mysql> use errorstoredb;`